vahidhedayati/grails-jenkins-plugin/README.md

 ##### The plugin will attempt to grab the user authToken from the given server, if it can successfully retrieve this without authentication then the userToken is automatically set.

-So if you simply provide a username, the plugin will try do the rest.
+So by simply providing a valid username, the plugin will try do the rest and authenticate as the given user.
+With this you can easily gain a better overview of who is trigerring the build on Jenkins backend.

-Whilst building if the current user has got authenticated then the user will appear above build logs.
+Whilst building if the current user has got authenticated then the user will appear above build logs otherwise current user will show anonymous.

 ##### To manually define authToken per user(known as jenspass)

 First thing first, you need to enable authentication on Jenkins, our systems uses AD plugin and connects a user through to AD.
 Once a user has logged in then goto: